6 Gifted children problems

 When a child is both gifted and has a learning difficulty, they may be referred to as “twice exceptional.”
 Learning difficulties can range in severity and no two children will present with the same symptoms.
 In certain cases, gifted children teach themselves coping strategies or request accommodations to help them overcome any challenges they experience.
 However, this is contingent upon the learning difficulty being recognized by the student and/or the school.

 Sometimes the problems caused by a learning difficulty overshadow a child’s giftedness.
-This may be the case if behavioural issues as a result of ADHD are present, or reading and writing ability are affected by dyslexia.
-In these situations, it’s essential for educators and parents to understand that learning difficulties are simply differences in the way the brain processes information and do not impact on intelligence.
+This may be the case if behavioral issues as a result of ADHD are present, or reading and writing ability are affected by dyslexia.
+In these situations, it’s essential for educators and parents to understand that learning difficulties are simply differences in the way the brain processes information and do not affect intelligence.

 A child may be gifted in one area and have a lower ability in another.
 That's why it is essential to customize a learning program to suit the child's individual needs.